 After high school I studied Fashion Design and Management at AUT then worked as a Design and Production Assistant for a children’s clothing manufacturer in Auckland.
-After two years I changed careers and worked at a professional photographic laboratory.
+Two years later I changed careers and worked at a professional photographic laboratory.

 Like most Kiwi young adults, I headed off overseas on my Big OE to the UK and Europe.
 My journey home took a detour via South Africa and Australia.
 After returning to New Zealand, I worked in the travel industry as a Travel Agent, booking trips and adventures for other people.

 I began writing when my children were young.
 Seeing the wonderful stories on the shelves at the kindergarten re-introduced me to the joy of stories for children, and I just knew that was what I wanted to do!
 I completed a writing course and began the long process of being a writer which involves lots of writing, and sending stories out to publishers ,and learning, and more writing, and meeting lots of friendly writers, and more writing, and joining the best critique group ever, and receiving lots of rejection letters.
 Oh, and more writing…

 What do I do with my time when I’m not writing or reading?
 Avoid housework as much as possible, work as a librarian at a local primary school, catch up with friends over a coffee, watch movies, spend time with my kids, scrapbook, organise the household admin, collect teapots… you know, the usual stuff.